caiobegotti/Nuntii-Latini/README.md

 Format
 ------

-The corpora is a set of human-readable files in XML format.
+The corpora are human-readable files in XML format.
 Every post is in a distinct file and they all use the following structure:

 ```
 <broadcast>